Print this page

 Particle accelerators and detectors

-Three large experiments at CERN
+Three major experiments at CERN

-Five large projects outside of CERN
+Five major projects outside CERN

 • KM3NeT: neutrino detector with cables attached to the floor of the Mediterranean Sea with special glass spheres produced by amongst others Nikhef, that detect light trails of neutrinos coming from the universe.